-Modern AI systems have seen widespread adoption.
-Conventional AI systems are designed to complete a singular or narrow set of tasks such as object detection \cite{od} or speech recognition \cite{speech}.
-AI systems -- particularly those using Large Language Models (LLMs) -- can facilitate complex tasks by leveraging an assortment of tools and models in tandem to expand system versatility and capability.
-Orchestration -- responsible for determining model selection, planning, and execution to complete tasks \cite{llava-plus} -- is key in AI systems.
-As system scale and the number of models grow, there is an urgent need to design AI system orchestrators that operate at high speed, accuracy, and low cost.
+AI systems can facilitate many complex tasks by making use of external tools and models that expand system capability.
+The key component of such AI systems is the orchestrator, responsible for planning, tool selection, and workflow execution to complete tasks \cite{llava-plus}.
+With the widespread adoption and rapid scaling of such systems, there is an urgent need to design AI system orchestrators that operate at high speed, accuracy, and low cost.

-In response, researchers have recently identified that LLMs due to their strong reasoning capabilities can be instructed to operate as AI system orchestrators.
-These \textit{LLM-based orchestrators} leverage foundational models to reason, make decisions, and act to invoke specific tools and models \cite{hugginggpt, vipergpt, visualchatgpt}.
-The effectiveness of these orchestrators has resulted in their increased adoption within agentic tool-augmented systems \cite{tool-integration}.
+In response to this demand, researchers have identified that due to their reasoning capabilities, LLMs can be instructed to operate as system orchestrators.
+These \textit{LLM-based orchestrators} use foundational models to reason, make decisions, and act to invoke specific tools and models \cite{hugginggpt, vipergpt, visualchatgpt}.

-However, existing LLM-based orchestrators encounter many challenges pertaining to their performance and efficiency:
+Despite the aforementioned advantages, existing LLM-based orchestrators encounter a variety of challenges with respect to their performance and efficiency:

-(i) \textit{Orchestrator decision making for model selection is limited to qualitative data} of a model's capability, specifically model cards and textual descriptions (e.g., recommended tasks or number of user likes on HuggingFace) \cite{modelselection}.
-While such information helps provide task context to the orchestrator, it does not capture task-level performance (i.e. accuracy, energy cost).
-Reliance solely on qualitative model information results in suboptimal selection of models that are neither the most accurate nor cost-efficient.
+(i) \textbf{Orchestrator decision making for model selection is limited to qualitative data of a model's capability}, specifically model cards and textual descriptions such as recommended tasks, examples of usage, or number of user likes on HuggingFace \cite{modelselection}.
+Such information does not capture task-level performance of these models (i.e. accuracy, cost).
+Sole reliance on qualitative data results in suboptimal model choices, which undermines the cost-performance trade-offs necessary for system efficiency \cite{modelpopularity}.

-(ii) \textit{LLM-based orchestration requires extensive communication with an LLM to operate} — i.e., textual descriptions of models must be sent to the LLM to provide context, such as API descriptions and usage examples for each tool \cite{toolformer}.
-This incurs significant token usage and latency (especially at greater AI system scale), both of which increase energy consumption and reduce system throughput.
-Moreover, the LLM’s context window limits the number of tools the orchestrator can consider.
+(ii) \textbf{LLM-based orchestration requires extensive communication with an LLM to operate} --- textual descriptions of models, such as API descriptions and usage examples of each tool, must be sent to the LLM to provide context \cite{toolformer}.
+This incurs heavy token usage and latency, which increases cost such as energy consumption, and reduces system throughput.
+Moreover, the LLM's context window limits the number of tools the orchestrator is able to consider \cite{toolkengpt}.

-Hence, we assert that the current design of LLM-based orchestrators for model selection significantly impairs AI system scalability, performance, and efficiency.